LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

    // => // Produces the value stored in the "dMem" data member

-As it is very common to access data and methods using the current "self", Lasso provides a shortcut syntax for accessing self or inherited members.
-Using a period "." before the member name will target the current self.
-Using two periods ".." before the member name will target inherited members, skipping the current self and searching for the member starting from the parent of the type which defined the currently executing member method.
-Two periods ".." can only be used for methods, as only "self" can access data members. ::
+As it is very common to access data and methods using the current "self", Lasso provides a shortcut syntax for accessing "self" or inherited members.
+Using a period (``.``) before the member name will target the current "self".
+Using two periods (``..``) before the member name will target inherited members, skipping the current "self" and searching for the member starting from the parent of the type which defined the currently executing member method.
+Two periods can only be used for methods, as only "self" can access data members. ::

    .'dMem'